sablier-labs/staking/README.md

 vesting or payment streams.
 This creates a significant opportunity cost for these users who decided to align themselves with the long term growth of the token.

-Sablier Staking is the first EVM protocol to enable staking of both ERC20 tokens and token streams at the same time.
+Sablier Staking Protocol is the first EVM protocol to enable staking of both ERC20 tokens and token streams at the same time.
 This allows users to earn rewards on their vesting tokens without having to withdraw tokens from the streams or waiting for their streams to end.

 ### Key Features

-- **Permissionless**: Anyone can create and participate in staking campaigns without restrictions.
+- **Permissionless**: Anyone can create and participate in staking pools without restrictions.
-- **Stream support**: Stake ERC20 tokens and Sablier Lockup streams in the same campaign.
+- **Stream support**: Stake ERC20 tokens and Sablier Lockup streams in the same pool.
-- **Immutability**: Campaign parameters cannot be changed once the campaign has been started.
+- **Immutability**: Pool parameters cannot be changed once the reward period has started.
 - **No hidden opportunity cost**: Rewards are earned on the basis of the total underlying tokens in the streams, and not just available liquidity.
 - **Flexibility**: Stake and unstake multiple times without losing earned rewards.